 FORD PERFORMANCE NASCAR: WATKINS GLEN NOTES

-Joey Logano became the first driver to sweep a NASCAR XFINITY/Sprint Cup weekend at Watkins Glen International when he did it last season.
+Joey Logano became the first driver to sweep a NASCAR XFINITY/Monster Energy Cup weekend at Watkins Glen International when he did it in 2015.
 Fuel mileage ended up deciding the race as leader Kevin Harvick ran out on the last turn, which allowed Logano to pass him and make it to the finish line first.
 The win was Logano’s first on a road course and also marked the first series triumph for car owner Roger Penske at the historic track.

 1965 – Marvin Panch